-Ayurveda Treatment For Polycystic Ovarian Syndrome (PCOS)
+Ayurveda Treatment For PCOS Polycystic Ovarian Syndrome

-The polycystic ovarian syndrome (PCOS) - or polycystic ovarian disease (PCOD) - is a gynecological disorder whose prevalence seems to have increased considerably among women in the last few years.
-Many young girls and middle-aged women are suffering from this syndrome which is a marked by the appearance of multiple cysts on ovaries and disturbances in monthly menstrual cycles.
+Polycystic ovarian syndrome (PCOS) - or polycystic ovarian disease (PCOD) - is a gynecological disorder whose prevalence seems to have increased considerably among women in the last few years.
+Many young girls and middle-aged women are suffering from this syndrome which is marked by the appearance of multiple cysts on ovaries and disturbances in monthly menstrual cycles.
 The exact cause of PCOS remains unknown to modern science even as the genetic link is being scrutinized for its causative role.

-PCOS has the potential to change your life!
+PCOS has the potential to adversely change your life!
 Once diagnosed with this disease you will naturally want to learn more about it.
 The hormonal imbalance and metabolism problems related to PCOS can cause infertility issues and may affect your health.
 PCOS is a very common disease that affects around 2-26% of women worldwide.
 It is recognized as an endocrine disorder which results in an imbalance of multiple hormones including greater androgen levels, disrupted folliculogenesis, and insulin resistance.

-PCOS affects the pituitary-ovarian hormones causing infertility due to ovulation difficulties, menstrual problems, excessive body hair growth, obesity, hair loss, deeper voice, acne and oily skin in a female.
+PCOS affects the pituitary-ovarian hormones causing infertility due to ovulation difficulties, menstrual problems, excessive body hair growth, obesity, hair loss, deeper voice, acne, and oily skin in a female.

 The exact etiology behind polycystic Ovarian Syndrome (PCOS) is still unknown.
 Since it is a multifactorial polygenic condition, it requires multi-modal management for its treatment.
 PCOS can be triggered by various factors that include stress, metabolic disorders like diabetes, hypothyroidism, bad dietary habits, and some genetic factors.

 Modern medicine available for PCOS provides a short-sighted approach that can manage only the symptoms of PCOS, rather than providing permanent relief.
 Ayurvedic approach for PCOS treatment involves a skillful combination of Ayurvedic medications, Ayurvedic Panchakarma, dietary modifications along with Yoga, and exercise.
-All of which complement each patient’s unique body type (or Prakriti), and thus helps treat the disease.
+All of which complement each patient’s unique body type (or Prakriti), and thus help treat the disease.

 Hormonal imbalances treatment in Ayurveda is corrected through Pramehghna, Vyayama, Yakritotejak drugs for the estrogen clearance Vatakapha nashaka drugs for the proper follicular genesis and ovulation and koshta shuddi to regularize your tridoshas.
 Thus, balancing the tissue nutrition by rectifying the imbalance of doshas that govern the body.
 Ayurvedic therapy not only helps in controlling PCOS, but it also helps in restoring the health and well-being of an individual.